memgraph/docs/mage/query-modules/python/igraphalg.md

 ## Abstract

-This module, named **igraphalg**, provides a comprehensive set of thin wrappers around some of the algorithms present in the [igraph](https://igraph.org/) package.
-The wrapper functions now can create an igraph compatible graph-like object that can stream the native database graph directly saving on memory usage significantly.
+The  **igraphalg** module provides a comprehensive set of thin wrappers around some of the algorithms present in the [igraph](https://igraph.org/) package.
+The wrapper functions can create an igraph compatible graph-like object that can stream the native database graph directly, significantly lowering memory usage.

 | Trait               | Value                                                                                                     |